-To better align director compensation with the compensation paid by other companies in our peer group and based on input from Compensia, in February 2020, the Board of Directors approved an increase in the dollar amount of the annual and new director RSU awards to non-employee directors to \$185,000 for 2020.
-Additionally, the annual chair service fee for the Chair of the Compensation Committee was increased to \$13,500 and for the Chair of the Nominating and Governance Committee was increased to \$8,500 for 2020.
-The annual Audit Committee member fee was increased to \$8,500 and the annual Nominating and Governance Committee member fee was increased to \$4,000 for 2020.
-No other changes were made to the non-employee director compensation policy for 2020.
+To better align director compensation with the compensation paid by other companies in our peer group and based on input from Compensia, in February 2021, the Board of Directors approved an increase in the dollar amount of the annual director RSU awards to non-employee directors to \$200,000 for 2021 and an increase in the dollar amount of the new director RSU award to non-employee directors to \$400,000 for 2021.
+New directors will also receive a pro-rated RSU award based on the \$200,000 annual RSU grant for any partial year of service.
+No other changes were made to the non-employee director compensation policy for 2021.